Hailey Baldwin Talks Religion, Social Media, Depression, And Modelling

 “I think that’s so big for me, because if you have everybody in the same industry as you doing the same thing as you, it’s easy to get a little bit wrapped and….lost.
 My family and people that I have around me personally are the reasons why I think I’m able to stay very true to myself and very grounded.”

-[Featured image by Dimitrios Kambouris/Getty Images for Philipp Plein]
+[Featured Image by Dimitrios Kambouris/Getty Images for Philipp Plein]